michael-zucchetta/michaelzucchetta.com/README.md

 Install npm and do the following (as they are used in package):

+- npm install -g typings //to be checked
 - npm install -g karma
 - npm install -g karma-cli
 - npm install -g protractor